Blu-ray vs. DVD

 While with so many DVDs and Blu-rays disc at hand, sometimes you may need a DVD/Blu-ray solution to help you back up your precious DVD/Blu-ray movies, rip DVD/Blu-ray titles to your smartphone or iPad, or you possibly want to burn your homemade videos to DVD/Blu-ray to store permanently.
 DVDFab provides complete DVD/Blu-ray solution for you to copy, rip and create DVD/Blu-ray as the way you like.
 Read on to find a solution you need.

-DVDFab DVD/Blu-ray Copy is a professional copy tool for you to copy/clone DVD/Blu-ray to blank DVD disc/folder/ISO file.
+DVDFab DVD/Blu-ray Copy in DVDFab 11 is a professional copy tool for you to copy/clone DVD/Blu-ray to blank DVD disc/folder/ISO file.
 With it, you can make a 1:1 copy or copy the main movie only or choose the Customize mode to copy DVD/Blu-ray freely.
 DVDFab DVD/Blu-ray copy features a fast copy speed, which outcompetes many similar programs in the market.
 The video quality outputted is also recognized by many DVD/Blu-ray movie enthusiasts.

 DVDFab DVD/Blu-ray Ripper is a versatile and easy-to-use DVD/Blu-ray converter tool that can rip and convert DVD/Blu-ray to various video/audio formats like AVI, MP4, MKV, MP3, FLAC, etc. and all kinds of devices like iPhone, iPad, Samsung, LG, Google, etc. DVD Ripper and Blu-ray Ripper both contain many advances features, which allows you to customize your settings and edit the video as you like.
 The video/audio quality outputted by DVD/Blu-ray Ripper won’t let you down and perhaps is the best among all the DVD/Blu-ray ripper competitors in the market.